1. Why Linux?

 Linux is a free system and offered by many producers in their own variants (distributions).
 This is of course very positive, because competition stimulates business, increases quality, and as a user you always have the possibility to switch to a Linux distribution that is better-suited to your needs.

 However, this diversity also has a disadvantage: The available distributions differ in many details, among other things also in the versions of the provided software libraries, directory paths, pre-configuration, etc.

-To make sure that everything runs smoothly with Checkmk, we decided from the very beginning to develop a separate installation package of Checkmk for every important Linux distribution — and even for every single version of these distributions, as long as it is still being maintained by the developer.
-More work for us — less stress for you!
+To make sure that everything runs smoothly with Checkmk, we decided from the very beginning to develop a separate installation package of Checkmk for every important Linux distribution.
+The supported distributions are:

-For Checkmk the installation you need a physical or virtual server on which you have already installed Linux.
+For the installation of Checkmk you need a physical or virtual server on which you have already installed Linux.
 The installation is then achieved in four steps:

 Preparing the Linux-System

 Setting-up the package sources

 Depending on which distribution you are installing, different steps are necessary for the preparation.
 For this reason we will assume that the Linux system on which the Checkmk is to be installed has been installed with the manufacturer’s default settings, and correctly-connected to the network, so that it is accessible via HTTP and SSH from your workplace.